acme-networks/acme-public-docs/faq/faq_en.md

 ### 7.15 What Privacy Laws and Regulations Does AcmeVPN Comply With?
 AcmeVPN strictly complies with global privacy protection laws:
 - Legal compliance: We comply with the General Data Protection Regulation (GDPR), California Consumer Privacy Act/California Privacy Rights Act (hereinafter referred to as "CCPA/CPRA"), and other major global data protection regulations;
-- Applicable law: These Terms of Service and all rights and obligations arising from or related to your use of AcmeVPN services shall be governed by and construed under the laws of the British Virgin Islands, except where mandatory laws of your country or region apply;
+- Applicable law: These Terms of Service and all rights and obligations arising from or related to your use of AcmeVPN services shall be governed by and construed in accordance with the laws of the British Virgin Islands, except where mandatory laws of your jurisdiction apply;
 - Limited data: Due to our no-log policy, we cannot provide user VPN usage activity data and can only provide basic account-related information (such as registration email, registration time, etc.);
-- User notification: Unless prohibited by law, we will notify affected users in advance to the extent possible.
+- User notification: Unless prohibited by law, we shall notify affected users in advance to the extent possible.

 ## 8. Other Questions